foureyes/csci-ua.0480-fall2016-007/final-project.markdown

 * A project portfolio site
 * Create a one-player game with a computer AI - allow logins, saved high scores, saved games
+	* Maybe a card game building off of handy (blackjack)
-	* Maybe something like Cookie Clicker ...
+    * or something like Cookie Clicker ...
 	* or a Battleship clone
+	* or a platformer
 * Or... whatever you can come up with!
 {% endcomment %}
 </div>